The increase in CrossFit Games participants since 2011

 "If you have a preexisting condition—an old ACL tear, tendon damage, or a slipped disk—this kind of exercise will bring it to the surface," says Hayden.

 This isn't the first time CrossFit has been in the injury spotlight.
 Early on, it earned a reputation for being so intense that it could induce rhabdomyolysis, a potentially fatal condition in which muscle tissue breaks down and is released into the bloodstream.
 But this time the focus is on musculoskeletal issues.
 This summer, the Journal of Strength and Conditioning Research published a study showing eye-popping fitness gains among CrossFitters, with participants in a ten-week program boosting their VO2 max by roughly four points.
 But the study also revealed a troubling statistic: 16 percent of the 54 participants had quit the program due to "overuse or injury."
-In 2011, the U.S. military, in conjunction with the ACSM, advised soldiers to avoid CrossFit, citing "disproportionate musculo-skeletal injury risk."
+In 2011, the authors of a study published by the ACSM advised soldiers to avoid CrossFit, citing "disproportionate musculo-skeletal injury risk."*

 In both cases, CrossFit representatives waged a counteroffensive.
 Reacting to the military findings, CrossFit's chief scientist, Jeff Glassman—father of CrossFit founder Greg Glassman—wrote a 92-page rebuttal that attributed the rise in injuries in part to fatigue from the war on terror.